ShashSec/SMTI_SA/README.md

-# Social Media threat intel
+# Social Media Threat Intel

 # Problem statement
 Any Bussiness has several IT components that can be compromised directly or indirectly.